MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ## Install Code
-The following codeunit is run when the extension is first installed or re-installed.
+To perform operations on the database to support the installation of an extension, you add code to an install codeunit.
+In this example, the following install codeunit initializes Customer records with the reward levels.
+The install codeunit will run when the extension is first installed and when the same version is re-installed.
+For more information about install code, see [Writing Extension Install Code](devenv-extension-install-code.md).

 ```
 codeunit 50105 RewardsInstallCode